aeonSolutions/PCB-Prototyping-Catalogue/README.md

 # PCB Prototyping Catalogue
 This is the catalogue for all PCB prototyped and publicly available here on AeonLab's Github.
 There are now, a **total of 22 PCBs** for Smart Devices, A.I. enabled, designed in KiCad and ready to download, fabrication or order on [Tindie](https://www.tindie.com/products/aeonlabs/).
+In my PCB projects i give preference to [EspressIF ESP32 microchip](https://s.click.aliexpress.com/e/_DepDnsn).
+However designs are not limited to ESP32.

+In here one will find the folowing kind of solutions:
+- RF Transmitters/ Recievers (XL927, Nordic NRF2901)
+- CANBUS
+- Ethernet
+- USB
+- DAQ sensing
+- ...

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked and downloaded one of AeonLabs's PCB consider sponsor this open hardware project with a donation and a cup of coffee.
 Links on the top, right side pane and below.